Wellness Care Recommendations for Dogs

 The physical exam is the most important part of annual wellness care for pets.
 This process includes weighing your pet, assigning a Body Condition Score, pain scoring and completing a comprehensive 12 system exam.
 We will also address any behavior changes and discuss any issues you have noted since the last examination.

-DAP: Core vaccination is recommended for all dogs including Distemper, Adenovirus (Hepatitis) and Parvo virus.
-We use a 3 year FDA approved vaccine.
+FVRCP: Core vaccination is recommended for all cats including Rhinotracheitis (Herpes Virus), Calici, and Panleukopenia also known as FVRCP, HCP, or upper respiratory vaccine.
+We use a non-adjuvented, FDA approved, 3 year vaccine.

 The CDC (Center for Disease Control) and CAPC (Companion Animal Parasite Control Council) recommend annual deworming of all pets to protect people.
 We recommend annual deworming to protect pets and their people.
-We use a medication called Virbantel which treats roundworms, hookworms and tapeworms.
+We use a combination of Revolution spot-on flea control and dewormer and Cestex oral tapeworm dewormer which treats roundworms, hookworms, whipworms and tapeworms.

 Intestinal Parasite Screening ($59-70)

-Annual fecal testing is recommended for all dogs to check for internal parasites, although we deworm annually it is important to know if parasites are present (for follow up treatment) and to ensure that your dog does not have Giardia or Coccidia, two parasites our dewormer does not cover.
+Annual fecal testing is recommended for all cats to check for internal parasites.
+Although we deworm annually, it is important to know if parasites are present for follow-up treatment and to ensure that your cat does not have Giardia or Coccidia, two parasites our dewormer does not cover.

 Annual Blood Testing